opensquare-network/dotreasury/README.md

 $ node src/index.js
 ```

-## How to run Site package
+## How to run a Site package

 The site package is a SPA front-end that consumes data from Server APIs.

-In packages/site/.env file, point to your server API url
+In packages/site/.env file, point to your server API URL

 ```
 REACT_APP_SCAN_SERVER=http://localhost:3213/